 The scope of the Enabling Technology Programme currently extends beyond the programmes and projects already covered in this section.
 It also includes a number of projects related to the delivery of the Service eHealth Strategy.
 For example, upgrades for the ACC network infrastructure and the delivery of the BHF PAD database are ongoing.
+One area that will be 'ramped up' significantly during late 2019 into 2020 is the Service response to the national Microsoft Office 365 Programme.
+Migrating from the current 'on premise' model to a 'cloud based' model will involve significant effort in terms of planning, implementation and business change.
+Resourcing this work will be a challenge due to the scope and scale involved.
 Further details regarding these additional projects and initiatives are available via the Enabling Technology Programme Team as required.